chenxingqiang/secret-learn/doc/images/ml_map.README.rst

-The jax-sklearn machine learning cheat sheet was originally created by Andreas Mueller: https://peekaboo-vision.blogspot.de/2013/01/machine-learning-cheat-sheet-for-scikit.html
+The secret-learn machine learning cheat sheet was originally created by Andreas Mueller: https://peekaboo-vision.blogspot.de/2013/01/machine-learning-cheat-sheet-for-scikit.html

 The current version of the chart is located at `doc/images/ml_map.svg` in SVG+XML